 Gardening with indigenous and native plants

-Planting with native or indigenous plants has a number of benefits including:
+Planting with native or indigenous plants has benefits like:

-To find out more about our program, visit Monash Gardens for Wildlife web page.
+To find out more about our program, visit Monash Gardens for Wildlife.

 Weeds are plants that invade and thrive in environments in which they do not naturally occur.
 These plants alter the natural balance in the local ecology and threaten biodiversity by competing with indigenous plants that are a valuable food source for native birds and fauna.

-Declared noxious, weeds are plants that have been proclaimed under legislation, which requires the landholder to control or eradicate these weeds.
+Declared noxious, weeds are plants that have been proclaimed under legislation, which requires the landholder to control or eradicate them.

-For further information on weed identification, control measures and appropriate herbicides contact:
+For more information on weed identification, control measures and appropriate herbicides, see Weeds.